stilt0n/family-recipe-site/notes.md

 that the user has stored in their cookies.

 For our setup we'll just be reusing the session cookie for this.

+### More on browser default form behavior

+Inside of a browser form input, when you hit enter, the browser will submit the entire form.
+To do this, the browser uses the _first_ button it encounters in the input, which is a problem for form setups with multiple submit buttons.